Drums on Fire Mountain: Reception

+In Issue 32 of Abyss, Dave Nalle was disappointed in this module, writing, "TSR managed to find people in England who are just as unimaginative as their domestic designers ...
+Although the setting is superficially new and there are a few original or at least variant monsters, this is just the same old hack and slash stuff."

-Wendy J. Rose reviewed the module for Imagine magazine, giving it a positive review.
-She thought that "DMs will love X8" as no matter where the players wander on the island, something has been provided for them.
-According to Rose, the gamemaster does not have to push the players in any specific direction - they will find their way by themselves and "have plenty of fun on the way".
-When they have finally reached the 'dungeon' the players find themselves in "an exciting adventure with lots of interesting little twists and details".
-Rose noted that the setting is fantastical but "more believable" than Castle Amber.
-On the downside, Rose noted that the opportunities for roleplaying are limited as many encounters are of the 'attack on sight' variety, which could cause the players to miss out on lots of cultural details the module provides.
-As to the dungeon, Rose praised the good effect to which the third dimension (up and down) is being used.
-She felt that "a fair amount of brain as well as brawn" would be needed to really enjoy this module, as its complexities could leave players with only a limited idea of what is going on.
-Rose finished by saying that the module contains enough material for at least two good gaming sessions and that it is rewarding in terms of loot as well as enjoyment.
-She called it "worth a try".
+Writing for the British game magazine Imagine, Wendy J. Rose thought that "DMs will love X8 [and the players] "have plenty of fun on the way".
+Rose called it "an exciting adventure with lots of interesting little twists and details".
+On the downside, Rose noted that the opportunities for roleplaying were limited as many encounters are of the 'attack on sight' variety, which could cause the players to miss out on lots of cultural details the module provided.
+However, Rose felt that "a fair amount of brain as well as brawn" would be needed to really enjoy this module, as its complexities could leave players with only a limited idea of what is going on.
+Rose finished by saying that the module contained enough material for at least two good gaming sessions and that it was rewarding in terms of loot as well as enjoyment.
+She called it "worth a try"..

-Graham Staplehurst reviewed Drums on Fire Mountain for White Dwarf, and gave it 8/10 overall, calling it "Another welcome addition to the range of D&D scenarios".
-Staplehurst noted that Graeme Morris and Tom Kirby are designers from TSR UK (and that Graeme's name is misspelt on the front cover).
-He felt that the module "has a mainly Polynesian flavour, with a hint of Amerind and African overtones", making the setting "ideal for translation into any on-going campaign".
-Staplehurst felt that the module "contains a lot of thoughtful detail and plenty of attention has been paid to the society, history and the whole atmosphere of the island.
-There are many exciting (and even humo [sic]) encounters and players and DM alike should find the scenario very satisfying."
-He concluded the review by stating that "Intelligence has been used in developing the scenario's rationale and balancing it in favour of player skills and enjoyment.
+In Issue 70 of the British Game magazine White Dwarf, Graham Staplehurst called it "Another welcome addition to the range of D&D scenarios".
+Staplehurst felt that the module "has a mainly Polynesian flavour, with a hint of Amerind and African overtones", making the setting "ideal for translation into any on-going campaign".
+Staplehurst noted that the module "contains a lot of thoughtful detail and plenty of attention has been paid to the society, history and the whole atmosphere of the island.
+There are many exciting (and even humou [sic]) encounters and players and DM alike should find the scenario very satisfying."
+Staplehurst concluded by giving the module a rating of 8 out of 10, saying, "Intelligence has been used in developing the scenario's rationale and balancing it in favour of player skills and enjoyment.
 Highly recommended."

 According to Lawrence Schick, in his 1991 book Heroic Worlds, the scenario "Includes a magic-using devil-swine, so how can you beat it?"